 A story of teaching, travelling & volunteering.
 Margaret’s life story is a beautiful tale of what lengths she went to, to help out those in need.

-Margaret Robyn McKay was born during World War II at Coonabarabran.
+Margaret was born during World War II at Coonabarabran.
 Living on three different farms, the last being her grandfather’s on the Warrumbungle Mountains.

 Before moving to Sydney where she trained as a theatre nurse at Sydney Hospital, and graduating in 1964.

-The following year Margaret married Ian McKay in January 1965.
-Whilst continuing to work in nursing homes, medical centres, and small operating theatres before having her first child Michelle in 1967.
+The following year Margaret married her husband in the summer of 1965.
+Whilst continuing to work in nursing homes, medical centres, and small operating theatres before having her first child in the late 1960s.

-Her son Steven was born in 1970 and at that time they moved to Peakhurst where they lived for the next 46 years.
+Her son was born in the 1970s and at that time they moved to Peakhurst where they lived for the next 46 years.

 Margaret began community work at her children’s school, the Girl Guides and as a Nurse Coordinator at the Oatley Caring Centre for the elderly while the kids were growing up.